Illinois Compiled Statutes

 (c) Grants may be provided for assistance units consisting of only adults

-if all the children living with those adults are disabled and receive
+if all the children living with those adults are children with disabilities and receive

 Supplemental Security Income.